data-burst/awesome-data-engineering/README.md

 # Research Papers <a name="research-papers"></a>

-For a selection of important research papers based on the release year in data engineering, please refer to the [papers.md](./papers.md) file.
+For a selection of important research papers and conferences in the field of data engineering, please refer to the [papers.md](./papers.md) file.